rldutch1/notes/docs/git.md

 #### If you want to change or revert the master branch to the previous commit:
 	Checkout previous commit on master

 		git checkout abc123...

 	While in the abc123... detached branch, create branch for new master

 		git checkout -b new_master

 	Delete old master

 		git branch -D master

 	Make new_master master

 		git branch -mv new_master master

-	Alternatively you can reset current branch to one commit ago on master
+	Alternatively you can reset current branch to one commit ago on master (See git reflog for recovery of local branches).

 		git reset --hard abc123...

 	Then you will have to force push to the repository:

 		git push --force origin master

 	Try this if you get an error force pushing "error: denying non-fast forward refs/heads/master (you should pull first)" and you have access to the remote git server in ssh, you can go into the git remote directory and set:

 		git config receive.denyNonFastforwards false

 	If all fails or you don't have access to the remote repository, just make an update commit correcting the error.

 If you want to delete the branch (make sure you are on the master branch) type:

 	git branch -D branchname